vitorccs/arduino-halloween-witch/README.md

 ## Description
 ![ArduinoHalloween_bb](https://github.com/vitorccs/arduino-halloween-witch/assets/9891961/438a9ba2-e9ba-4de0-9060-833ce816f3ac)

-This is a Platform IO IDE project coded in C++.
+This is a [Platform IO IDE](https://platformio.org/platformio-ide) project coded in C++.

-Once a person is detected, the Arduino will firstly open and close the witch legs twice, and afterwards will play an audio of witch laughing.
+Once a person is detected, the Arduino will firstly open and close the witch legs twice, and afterwards will play an audio of a witch laughing.

 Note: when using 04 AAA batteries (1.5v each, total 6v), you should connect the positive cable to the "VIN" pin since it has a built-in voltage regulator.
 However, with 04 rechargable batteries (1.3v each, total 5.5v) it is acceptable to place the cable in "5v" pin.
+See [Arduino docs](https://docs.arduino.cc/learn/electronics/power-pins#vin-pin).

 ## Components
 * 01 - HC-SR04 Ultrasonic sensor